spierala/mini-rx-store/libs/signal-store/README.md

 };
 ```

-Alternatively, it is possible to configure extensions individually for each component store:
+Alternatively, it is possible to configure extensions individually for each Component Store:

 ```ts
 const store = createComponentStore(initialState, {extensions: [new ImmutableStateExtension()]})
 ```

 ## RxJS and Signal Interop

-In modern Angular Observables and Signals will coexist.
+In modern Angular, Observables and Signals will coexist...
 Therefore, modern Angular state management should help you to streamline the usage of Observables and Signals.
 These MiniRx Signal Store APIs can handle both Observables and Signals:

 ### `rxEffect`
 Available in Feature Store, Component Store.

 `rxEffect` is used to trigger side effects like API calls.
 There are three different ways to trigger the side effect:

-- Raw value
+- Raw Value
 - Signal
 - Observable

 The example below listens to Signal changes in order to fetch new data.

-In Angular 17.1 we have Signal Inputs.
-You could use a Signal (Input) to fetch the component data:
+In Angular 17.1 we have Signal Inputs...
+E.g. you could use a Signal (Input) to fetch the component data:

 ```ts
 import { Component, inject, input, Signal } from '@angular/core';